Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/README.md

 In the "Transaction History" page, the user will be prompted to choose from the months that budgets have been created for.
 Once selected, a scrollable list of non-clickable transaction summaries will be viewable sorted by date (newest to oldest).
 Each summary will show the date, subsection, merchant, and amount (red text for expense, green text for income).

 ### Student Loan Planner

+In the "Loan Planner" page, the user can calculate information about their loans in two ways.
+One is calculating the monthly payment based on the loan amount, interest, and the amount of months the loan will be paid off in.
+The other is calculating the time needed to repay the loan based on the monthly payment, interest, and loan amount.

+> **Note:** The calculation handles 0% interest rate and detects mathematicaly invalid plans.
+Additionally, all calcuations are local only (not stored in the database).